joaopedroso/scipbook/docs/flp.rst

 The *capacitated facility location problem* is the basis for many practical optimization problems, where the total demand that each facility may satisfy is limited.
 Hence, modeling such problem must take into account both demand satisfaction and capacity constraints.

 Let us start with a concrete example.
 Consider a company with three potential sites for installing its facilities/warehouses and five demand points, as in Section :ref:`transp`.
-Each site :math:`j` as a yearly *activation cost* :math:`f_j`, i.e., an annual leasing expense that is incurred for using it, independently of the volume it services.
+Each site :math:`j` has a yearly *activation cost* :math:`f_j`, i.e., an annual leasing expense that is incurred for using it, independently of the volume it services.
 This volume is limited to a given maximum amount that may be handled yearly, :math:`M_j`.
 Additionally, there is a transportation cost :math:`c_{ij}` per unit serviced from facility :math:`j` to the demand point :math:`i`.
 These data are shown in Table :ref:`cflp-data`.

 .. _cflp-data: